suhas316380/eks-proxy-log-collector/README.md

  - Needs improvement in error handling.
  - If you are using bastion host, script does not support tunneling.
 This feature needs to be implemented in the script - equivalent of: `ssh -i <<Keypair>> ec2-user@<<Public_IP_Workstation>> -L 8080:127.0.0.1:8080`

+### Troubleshooting
+ - Make sure the correct context is set using cluster ARN and not an alias.
+Eg: `kubectl config use-context arn:aws:eks:us-east-1:12345678:cluster/suhas-eks`
+ - If running the script on Mac, if you run into error with grep, make sure grep is up to date.
+Eg: `brew install grep`

    [eks-log-collector]: <https://github.com/nithu0115/eks-logs-collector>
    [starting a proxy to the Kubernetes API]: <https://kubernetes.io/docs/tasks/access-kubernetes-api/http-proxy-access-api/>